-The project is expected to complete in 2031.
+The project is expected to be completed in 2031.
 The investors will have access to a long-term market, as it is planned to conclude 16-year capacity supply agreements.
 The Ministry of Energy expects the upgrade program to raise 1.9 trillion rubles in private investment over 10 years.
-First competitive outtakes took place on April 1 and 2, 2019, for a total 11 GW; the capacity supply is scheduled to begin in 2022 to 2024.
+The first competitive outtakes took place on April 1 and 2, 2019, for a total 11 GW; the capacity supply is scheduled to begin in 2022 to 2024.